This post will review the handful of copper IUD pros and cons for those considering getting the Paragard.

 For example, certain positions, like being on top, were painful to my cervix and made sex uncomfortable.
-If your husband managed to (TMI🙈) go a little too hard or deep unexpectedly, it would make me jump in pain; not exactly a huge turn-on.
+If my husband managed to go a little too hard or deep unexpectedly (sorry TMI🙈), it would make me jump in pain; not exactly a huge turn-on.

 This didn’t happen all the time, but it did interfere with my sex life more than I would have preferred, and since getting it removed, I no longer have that cervix tenderness.

 So if you are experiencing copper iud pain after intercourse, that is one of those pesky side effects to watch.